Public space

 A public space is a place that is open and accessible to the general public.
-Roads (including the pavement), public squares, parks, and beaches are typically considered public space.
+Roads, pavements, public squares, parks, and beaches are typically considered public space.
 To a limited extent, government buildings which are open to the public, such as public libraries, are public spaces, although they tend to have restricted areas and greater limits upon use.
 Although not considered public space, privately owned buildings or property visible from sidewalks and public thoroughfares may affect the public visual landscape, for example, by outdoor advertising.
 Recently, the concept of shared space has been advanced to enhance the experience of pedestrians in public space jointly used by automobiles and other vehicles.

 Public space has also become something of a touchstone for critical theory in relation to philosophy, urban geography, visual art, cultural studies, social studies and urban design.
 The term 'public space' is also often misconstrued to mean other things such as 'gathering place', which is an element of the larger concept of social space.
 Public spaces have often been valued as democratic spaces of congregation and political participation, where groups can vocalize their rights.

 Commons are early examples of public space.
 Malls, regardless of private ownership percentage, are examples of 'public space' since no fees or paid tickets are required for entry.
-However most indoor shopping malls and strip malls are private property and subject to the rights of the owners.
+However, most indoor shopping malls and strip malls are private property and subject to the rights of the owners.

 Filming in public spaces is legal, but shopping malls are privately owned properties and often require permission for photography and video.

-Use of public spaces
+Use

 Right to common passage

 In Nordic countries, like Norway, Sweden, Finland, and also Estonia, all nature areas are considered public space, due to a law, the allemansrätten (the right to common passage).

 Definition in the United Kingdom

-In the United Kingdom a “Public place” includes any highway and any other premises or place to which at the material time the public have or are permitted to have access, whether on payment or otherwise.
+In the United Kingdom a "Public place" includes any highway and any other premises or place to which at the material time the public have or are permitted to have access, whether on payment or otherwise.